losfair/blueboat/README.md

 cd bbcp-config
 ```

-Next, follow the "Set up a reverse proxy" section to set up a public endpoint for your bbcp application.
+Next, follow the [set up a reverse proxy](#set-up-a-reverse-proxy) section to set up a public endpoint for your bbcp application.
 And done!
 You can now use `bbcli` to deploy to your Blueboat instance.

 ## Architecture